yaymukund/yaymukund-blog/content/posts/how-to-mock-rust.md

 +++
-date = 2019-03-10
+date = 2019-03-01
-title = "How to mock Rust"
+title = "How to spy on your Rust code"
 +++

-## How to mock Rust
+## How to spy on your Rust code

-In the following code, how can you ensure `Player` is making the correct API calls?
+In the following code, how can you test that `Player` is making the correct API calls?

 ```rs
 struct Player<'a> {